plone/training/docs/voltoaddons/03-block-view.md

 Let's add CSV file parsing.

-There are many CSV parsers available for NodeJS, we'll use [Papaparse] because it also works in the browser.
+There are many CSV parsers available for NodeJS.
+We'll use [Papaparse] because it also works in the browser.

 We'll need to add the dependency to the add-on if you haven't already done so, as instructed in the first chapter.
 When using yarn workspaces, the